Freedom High School (Oakley, California)

 Freedom High School is located in Oakley, California, United States.
 It opened in 1996 on the grounds of Liberty High School, before moving to the new campus, as a part of the Liberty Union High School District.
 The current Liberty Union High School District contains Freedom, Heritage, Independence, La Paloma, and Liberty high schools.

 History

 Liberty Union High School District opened Freedom High School in 1996.
 Because all the new students were freshmen, the school did not have a graduating class in 1996.
-In 1997, The school's administration offices, library, gym, and the classrooms were built by S.J.
-Amoroso Construction of Foster City.
+In 1997, the school's administration offices, library, gym, and the classrooms were built by the S.J.
+Amoroso Construction Company of Foster City, California.

+On April 1, 1997, the new Freedom High School buildings was opened in Oakley, California.
+When it opened in Oakley, approximately 600 students which is attending Liberty Union High School in Brentwood were switched to Freedom.

 Plans for the new classrooms at Freedom were announced in late 1997.
 In 1999, the Oakley Public Library was merged with the Freedom Library to form a joint-use library.